 Step 2: Select Property Type

 Select the property type residential, commercial, or land.
-The property conveyance fee calculator automatically adjusts rates based on your selection to provide accurate 2026 Morris County fee estimates.
+The property NJ realty transfer fee calculator automatically adjusts rates based on your selection to provide accurate 2026 Morris County fee estimates.

 Step 3: Calculate and Review Results